 - Less complex and economical: It is suitable for smaller institutions with limited resources.
 Its simple calculations require less data, making it a practical choice for these institutions.

-- Provide a comprehensive view of short-term interest rate risk: Offers multiple time buckets (one day, one day to three months, etc.), which allows for better measurement of sensitivity in smaller time-frames.
+- Provides a comprehensive view of short-term interest rate risk: Offers multiple time buckets (one day, one day to three months, etc.), which allows for better measurement of sensitivity in smaller time frames.

 Weaknesses

-There are many lacunas in the repricing gap analysis applicability:
+There are many gaps in the applicability of the repricing gap analysis:

 - Overlooks market value effects: The analysis mainly includes only book value.
 However, interest rate changes can adversely affect the market value of assets and liabilities.
 Thus, the repricing model is only a partial measure of interest rate risk.